 In addition to seeking professional help, there are also steps that you can take on your own to improve your sleep and well-being.

-Having good sleep hygiene, or practices that support sleep, are critical to staying rested and helps improve mental health problems.
+Having good sleep hygiene, or practices that support sleep is critical to staying rested and helps improve mental health problems.

 Napping.
-Nap of 15 to 30 minutes a day can help you become more alert and rested without affecting your nightly sleep.
+A nap of 15 to 30 minutes a day can help you become more alert and rested without affecting your nightly sleep.